Parzival1608vonKatze/md/arch.md

 * run: 'nano /etc/locale.gen' (or 'vim /etc/locale.gen')
 * now arrow down, find your language and uncomment it  (uncomment means you need to remove the '#' at the start of the line!)
 * then save the file (in nano: 'CRTL+S, CRTL+X' | in vim: ':wq')
-* after that run: 'locale gen'
+* after that run: 'locale-gen'
 * then: 'nano /etc/locale.conf' (this is a new file, so it's empty!)
 * type: 'LANG={your locale}.UTF-8' (for example: 'LANG=en-US.UTF-8')
 * then save the file like you did before (in nano: 'CRTL+S, CRTL+X' | in vim: ':wq')